JetBrains/kotlin-web-site/docs/topics/cross-platform-mobile-development.md

 ### Challenges of a cross-platform development approach

 All solutions come with their own limitations.
 Some in the tech community argue that cross-platform programming still struggles with glitches related to performance.
-Furthermore, project leads might have fears that their focus on optimizing the development process might negatively impact the app’s user experience.
+Furthermore, project leads might have fears that their focus on optimizing the development process might negatively impact the app's user experience.

 With improvements to the underlying technologies, however, cross-platform solutions are becoming increasingly [stable](https://blog.jetbrains.com/kotlin/2023/11/kotlin-multiplatform-stable/), adaptable, and flexible.

-Here are the results of two Kotlin Multiplatform user surveys regarding framework usage, conducted 6 months apart.
+Here are the results of two Kotlin Multiplatform user surveys regarding framework usage, conducted 6 months apart:

 ![Kotlin Multiplatform usage survey results](kmp-survey-results-2023.png){width=700}

 Another commonly voiced concern is that multiplatform development makes it impossible to seamlessly support the native features of platforms.
-With Kotlin Multiplatform, however, you can use Kotlin’s [expected and actual declarations](multiplatform-expect-actual.md) to enable your multiplatform app to access platform-specific APIs.
-Expected and actual declarations allow you to define in common code that you “expect” to be able to call the same function across multiple platforms and provide the “actual” implementations, which can interact with any platform-specific libraries thanks to Kotlin’s interoperability with Java and Objective-C/Swift.
+With Kotlin Multiplatform, however, you can use Kotlin's [expected and actual declarations](multiplatform-expect-actual.md) to enable your multiplatform app to access platform-specific APIs.
+Expected and actual declarations allow you to define in common code that you "expect" to be able to call the same function across multiple platforms and provide the "actual" implementations, which can interact with any platform-specific libraries thanks to Kotlin's interoperability with Java and Objective-C/Swift.

 As modern multiplatform frameworks continue to evolve, they increasingly allow mobile engineers to craft a native-like experience.
 If an application is well-written, the user will not be able to notice the difference.
 However, the quality of your product will heavily depend on the cross-platform app development tools you choose.